old-user-1808559/capstone1808559/Labs/challenge_guide.md

 1. Run your application and provide a request to build a calculator app.
 Observe how the Business Analyst, Software Engineer, and Product Owner collaborate to plan, build, and approve the solution.

-## Task 5 - Deploy the app to Azure
-### Deploying the App to Azure Using Container Registry and Azure App Service
+## Task 4 - Deploy the App to Azure Using Container Registry and Azure App Service

 To host your app online using Azure, follow these steps to containerize your application, push it to Azure Container Registry (ACR), and deploy it using Azure App Service: